677 - Clay Allison - live

 You're like, yep, we've been watching it the whole time.

-It's like we were doing a dolly painting.
+the fucking clocks are going backwards.
+It's like we were in a dolly painting.

+We were like, wait, what time is it?
 We lost a half an hour ago.
+Yeah.

-They were like, you're out of time.
+They were like, you're on time.
+Arizona doesn't really.

 Arizona does Hawaiian time.
+So,

 fuck it.

+But well, we have another show next.
 We're doing an old story, but we really don't remember shit from it.

-So if you're so inclined stick around if not appreciate y'all coming out.
+So, if you're so inclined, stick around.
+If not, appreciate y'all coming out.

 Thank you guys very much.
+Enjoy the rest of the day.

+Hey, dollop fans.
 I know you love the dollop.

+You love listening to the dollop.
+Do you want to watch the dollop?
 You're like, Gareth, what are you talking about?

+By the way, it's not Gary, it's Gareth.
 Well, we have partnered with Lakeside Animation and we are starting to animate some of our episodes.

-So if you want to go watch a five-parter animation, which is actually like a 22-minute episode or 30-minute episode, I can't remember, of the Rube.
+So if you want to go watch a five-parter animation, which is actually like a 22-minute episode or 30-minute episode, I can't remember, of The Rube, you can go to Lakeside Animation on YouTube and watch a really awesome animation of The Rube.

 It really genuinely kicks ass, and we're very proud of it.